 Specialized ERP Solutions for Small Businesses

-However, this doesn’t mean that specialized solutions work well for any company in their niche.
+However, this doesn’t mean that specialized solutions work well for any company in its niche.
 The thing is, there is an infinite number of ways to do the same thing.
 A company may have a unique business model, which often means a unique set of business processes.
 And sometimes this uniqueness is the source of competitive advantage for a company, so it is important to keep and even cultivate it.

 This is the case with one of our clients, Atlantic Coast Brands, a leading cosmetics company in the US.
 ACB has its own business model, part of which is its 360-degree approach to marketing and distribution.
 That is why, from day one, they opted for a custom ERP.
 Nowadays, this solution is responsible for processing six-figure revenue daily and is used by hundreds of employees from various departments.

 That is why, they’ve decided to develop their own system, which is built around their proven business processes.
 The system includes Feet Management, CRM, HRM, Order Management, Inventory Management, Reporting, and so on.